 No more than 6 of these hours may be problems courses (independent study).

-At least 12 of these hours must be completed after admission to the M.A. program.
+At least 12 of these hours must be completed after admission to the M.A. program with the exception of students who were part of the Shared Credit Program; those students can apply up to 18 hours of coursework taken for shared credit.